MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-debug-cloud-services-virtual-machines.md

 1. On the Remote Azure virtual machine, install the Visual Studio 2022 Remote tools as described at [Remote debugging](../debugger/remote-debugging.md).

-1. From the desktop on the virtual machine, execute the command *D:\Program Files\Microsoft Visual Studio 17.0\Common7\IDE\Remote Debugger\x64\msvsmon.exe*.
+1. From the desktop on the virtual machine, execute the command *msvsmon.exe* in the Visual Studio installation folder under `Common7\IDE\Remote Debugger\x64`.
 Be sure to run as Administrator.

 1. Accept prompts to allow access through the firewall.
 You should see a message indicating that *msvsmon.exe* has started listening for connections.